 Whether you are communicating between multiple SAS sessions or between a SAS session and another Windows application that supports named pipes, the pipes are defined in a client/server relationship.
-One process is defined as the server, while one or more other processes are defined as clients.
+One process is defined as the server.
+One or multiple processes are defined as clients.
 In this configuration, you can have multiple clients send data to the server or the server send data to the various clients.
 Named pipes enable you to coordinate processing between the server and clients using various options.